shayanderson/lark/README.md

 ```
 Then, initialize project:
 ```
-php lark --init
+./lark --init
 ```

 ## Console
-Lark Console is available to assist in creating routes, schemas and models.
+Lark Console is available to assist in creating routes, schemas, models and revisions.
 Lark Console can be run from the project root directory.
 ```
-lark route items
+./lark route items
 ```
 Namespaces can also be used.
 ```
-lark route api/items
+./lark route api/items
 ```
+> View all commands with `./lark` or `./lark help`
+> View command specific help with `./lark help COMMAND`

 ## Middleware
 Create middleware files in the `app/Middleware` directory.